The Ultimate Website Usability Checklist for Your Online Presence

 Use the following website usability checklist to check if your business website is actually meeting your user expectations, and how to fix any shortcomings.

 The Ultimate Website Usability Checklist

-To make this easier on you I organized this website usability checklist by category.
+To make this easier for you I organized this website usability checklist by category.
 But I did not sort it by importance, so don’t think you can skip the bottom part.
 Just saying …

 You can have the most awesome website ever, but it will not do you much good if nobody can access your content!
 That includes everything from how long it takes your page to load to how you deal with visually impaired visitors.
 If you really want to provide a great user experience for all your visitors, you need to focus on the following:

-I seem to have mentioned this before a few (hundred) times, but just in case you missed it I will say it again.
-In 2019 your website visitors are mobile, which means your website needs to be mobile-first as well!
+I seem to have mentioned this a few (hundred) times, but just in case you missed it I will say it again.
+In 2021 your website visitors are mobile, which means your website needs to be mobile-first as well!
 If you do not have a mobile-first website none of the rest of this website usability checklist will be all that important.

-Ensuring your mobile website is easily accessible can be made easier with easy to implement pre-made grid frameworks.
+Ensuring your mobile website is easily accessible can be made easier with easy-to-implement pre-made grid frameworks.
 But mistakes can happen, especially when integrating videos, pictures, and interactive elements.
 It can take a little time to tweak everything, so it gives the best possible mobile user experience.